ghjwp7/nearby/README.rst

 tests; and can use delaunayvis.py to produce SCAD code for visualization of solutions using OpenSCAD.
 See file yume-delaunay-test re demos.
-Note, the Delaunay triangulation tests at the moment merely check that 1NNg is a subgraph of the DT.
+Note, the Delaunay triangulation tests at the moment merely check the NN graph is a subgraph of DT.
 As noted above, that condition mightn't be necessary or typical of 3D data sets.
 (Anyhow, proper 3D Delaunay programs generate tetrahedrons, not just triangles as the present program does.)

 Note, the present program may suffice for 3D data sets of surfaces like balls or polyhedrons; but see pypevue example eg-auto-freq-6-2d